This is how Legalized Marijuana can interrupt your lease

-Of course, that occurred in 2014 before other states also legalized RMJ, which is a big jump from legalizing MMJ.
-In Colorado commercial real estate circles, we discuss short-term issues, such as how MMJ and RMJ businesses are driving up lease rates and selling prices on certain product types, particularly Warehouses for MJ Grow Facilities and Class B and C Retail spaces for MJ Dispensaries.
+In Colorado commercial real estate circles, we discuss short-term issues such as how MMJ and RMJ businesses have driven up lease rates and selling prices on certain product types, particularly Office/Warehouses for MJ Grow Facilities.
+But it’s old hat now.

-Out of political correctness, we just aren’t talking about the bigger picture.
-I surmise that it’s because we are much too fearful of ticking off our neighbors and business colleagues in Colorado who voted to legalize Recreational Marijuana.
-Some are now having second thoughts about legalizing Recreational Marijuana due to the unintended consequences becoming clearer with the passage of time.
+Out of political correctness, we don’t talk much about the bigger picture.
+I surmise that it’s because we are fearful of ticking off our neighbors and business colleagues.
+Some, though, now have second thoughts about legalizing Recreational Marijuana due to the unintended consequences becoming clearer with the passage of time.
 Nevertheless, the legalization of MMJ and then RMJ is coming to more and more states.

-Personally, in the spirit of full disclosure here, I am OK with MMJ for legitimate, compassionate medical uses and I voted for it in 2000.
-However, that is not what we ever had in Colorado, certainly not once “The Green Rush” started in 2009.
+Personally, in the spirit of full disclosure here, I am OK with MMJ for legitimate, compassionate medical uses and in 2000 I voted for it in Colorado.
+However, that is not what we ever had in Colorado, certainly not once “The Green Rush” started roaring in 2009.

-No, we had “Checkbox h” or “Checkbox 8” that allowed doctors to write MMJ Permits (not prescriptions) for “Severe Pain”.
-Over 90% of all MMJ Permits were written for this reason.
+Nope, we had “Checkbox h” or “Checkbox 8” that allowed doctors to write MMJ Permits (not prescriptions) for “Severe Pain”.
+Over 95% of all MMJ Permits were and still are written for this reason.
 Take a look for yourself here at the Physician Certification that is required by the State of Colorado’s Medical Marijuana Registry.

-What’s happening in your state about legalizing Marijuana?
-Get ready because what happened in Colorado may be coming to your downtown, neighborhood strip centers and industrial parks.
+What’s happening in your state about legalizing Marijuana, either MMJ or RMJ?
+Get ready because what happened in Colorado may be coming soon to your neighborhood strip centers, downtown and industrial parks.

-Or is there a wary political correctness about bringing up the subject?
+Or is there a wary political correctness about even broaching this subject?

-Our company, MacLaurin Williams, has gone so far as to develop a unique Lease Exhibit to protect our Office and Industrial clients to prevent their Landlords from leasing vacant space in their multi-tenant buildings to MMJ and RMJ-related businesses, as well as to court-ordered drug and alcohol testing centers.
+Our company, MacLaurin Williams, has developed a unique Lease Exhibit to protect our Office and Industrial clients to prevent their Landlords from leasing vacant space in their multi-tenant buildings to MMJ and RMJ-related businesses, as well as to court-ordered drug and alcohol testing centers.
 Ask me if you’d like to have a copy.

-So what are the issues that our Clients have actually faced with MMJ, RMJ and court-ordered drug and alcohol testing centers?
+So what are the issues that our Clients have actually faced with MMJ and RMJ businesses and court-ordered drug and alcohol testing centers?

-- Security concerns, since MMJ and RMJ businesses are still all-cash operations due to federal banking rules and regulations.
+- Security concerns, since MMJ and RMJ businesses are still all-cash operations due to federal banking rules.

 - Strong MJ odors and even mold that can permeate not only the indoor air but even vehicles parked nearby.

-- Incompatible, less than professional images, exacerbated by differences in clientele and sometimes their unbusinesslike behavior on-site.
+- Incompatible, less than professional images, exacerbated by differences in clientele and sometimes their unbusinesslike behavior.

-- Conflicts and lease issues that arise over “quiet and peaceful enjoyment” of the premises.
+- Conflicts and lease issues that arise over “quiet and peaceful enjoyment” of a Tenant’s Premises.

 - Overuse of building parking lots.

-- Some Property Managers and Landlords’ reluctance to enforce building rules and regulations on non-compliant Tenants.
+- Some Property Managers and Landlords’ reluctance to enforce their building rules and regulations on non-compliant Tenants.

-Contact MacLaurin Wiliams and William Gary, MBA, MIM, at cell +1 303-901-1108, office +1 512-614-5883 or wgary@MacLW.com to confidentially discuss your leasing needs and any questions you might have about Marijuana Tenants as neighbors in your building.
-We have helped a number of Clients in dealing with these real life issues.
+Contact MacLaurin Wiliams and William Gary, MBA, MIM, at cell +1 303-901-1108, office +1 512-614-5883 or wgary@MacLW.com to confidentially discuss your leasing needs and any questions you might have about Marijuana businesses as neighbors in your building or neighborhood.
+We have helped a number of Clients to deal successfully with these real life issues.